StrandCC/Strand-Custom-Commands/Commands/Standalone Commands/readme.md

 * `?owner [message]` - Sends a message to the server owner via DMs.
 * `?status [user]` - Checks the status of the specified user.
 * `?roulette` - Play a game of [Russian Roulette](https://en.wikipedia.org/wiki/Russian_roulette)!
-* `?reddit` - Searches the provided subreddit and then outputs the result in an embedded message.
 * `?dashbaord` - Links to the server's dashbaord.

 Currently Bugged: